 Nature Study with a Toddler or Preschooler

-One theme Melissa and I have noticed several times in questions is whether or not our units are appropriate for the younger crowd five and under.
-While 1st through 8th graders were our target audience, we didn’t leave out the little ones!
+One question I receive quite often about the NaturExplorers series is whether or not they are appropriate for the younger crowd of five and under.
+While 1st through 8th grades are the target audience, we didn’t leave out the little ones!
 (Or the bigger ones for that matter.)

-In each unit, there’s a section written specifically for little ones with ideas for sensory skills, motor skills, broadening vocabulary skills and several hands-on explorations.
+In each curriculum guide, there’s a section written specifically for little ones with ideas for sensory skills, motor skills, broadening vocabulary skills and several hands-on explorations.
 There are also fun crafts, cooking and dramatic play ideas for little hands.

-At the same time, most of the outdoor activities in the main section of the units can be used with young children, too!
+At the same time, most of the outdoor activities in the main section of the curriculum can be used with young children, too!

 Here are a few examples of how my two-year-old son has tagged along during our recent nature studies.
 And maybe I shouldn’t even use the words “tagged along” because he was learning just as much as us on his own level!

-I never force nature on him, I let him make his own discoveries - and his finds are often better than mine!
+I never force nature on him, I let him make his own discoveries – and they’re are often better than mine!

 I always let him take part in what the big kids are doing if he wants.